Can I still come to campus?

 - Find out more at SLC updates

 All Athletics & Recreation facilities (RAC, MAC and Kerr Hall), programs and services are now closed until further notice.

 Prorated refunds will be issued for any program or rental cancellations related to this closure.
 Staff will reach out to participants/groups shortly.
 If you are a community or affiliate member, your membership will be automatically extended for the length of the closure (currently three weeks).
 Alternatively, should you wish to receive a prorated refund, please contact staff at email@example.com.

-Ryerson Early Learning Centre, EarlyON program and Emergency care are closed until further notice.
+Ryerson Early Learning Centre, and EarlyON program are closed until further notice.